-Bacterial membranes are composed of fatty acids (FAs) ester-linked to glycerol-3-phosphate, while archaea possess membranes made of isoprenoid chains ether-linked to glycerol-1-phosphate.
+Bacterial membranes are composed of fatty acids (FAs) ester-linked to glycerol-3-phosphate, while archaea have membranes made of isoprenoid chains ether-linked to glycerol-1-phosphate.
 Many archaeal species organize their membrane as a monolayer of membrane-spanning lipids (MSLs).
-Exceptions to this ‘lipid divide’ are the production by some bacterial species of (ether-bound) MSLs, formed by tail-tail condensation of fatty acids resulting in the formation of (iso) diabolic acids (DAs), which are the likely precursors of paleoclimatological relevant branched glycerol dialkyl glycerol tetraether molecules.
+Exceptions to this "lipid divide"are the production by some bacterial species of (ether-bound) MSLs, formed by tail-to-tail condensation of FAs resulting in the formation of (iso) diabolic acids (DAs), which are the likely precursors of paleoclimatological relevant branched glycerol dialkyl glycerol tetraether molecules.
 However, the enzymes responsible for their production are unknown.
-Here, we report the discovery of bacterial enzymes responsible for the condensation reaction of fatty acids and for ether bond formation, and confirm that the building blocks of iso-DA are branched iso-FAs.
-Phylogenomic analyses of the key biosynthetic genes reveal a much wider diversity of potential MSL (ether)-producing bacteria than previously thought, with significant implications for our understanding of the evolution of lipid membranes.
+Here, we report the discovery of bacterial enzymes responsible for the condensation reaction of FAs and for ether bond formation and confirm that the building blocks of iso-DA are branched iso-FAs.
+Phylogenomic analyses of the key biosynthetic genes reveal a much wider diversity of potential MSL (ether)-producing bacteria than previously thought, with importantt implications for our understanding of the evolution of lipid membranes.

 FingerprintDive into the research topics of 'Disentangling the lipid divide: Identification of key enzymes for the biosynthesis of membrane-spanning and ether lipids in Bacteria'.
 Together they form a unique fingerprint.

 Disentangling the lipid divide: Identification of key enzymes for the biosynthesis of Membrane-spanning and Ether lipids in Bacteria